The tall gray buildings of the city looming over my head from all sides.

 The tar-like clouds smearing the morning sky despite the dry weather.

-The phone in my bag vibrating non stop as calls and messages flood in.
+The phone in my bag vibrating incessantly as calls and messages flood in.

-Yawning sleepily, I'm waiting for the bus, ignoring the sweaty odor and mindless chatter swamping the cramped stop.
+Yawning sleepily, I'm waiting for the bus, ignoring the sweaty odor and mindless chatter flooding the cramped stop.

 The music blaring from my headphones, plus the painful rumbling in my stomach are the only things keeping me awake, just barely.